F1PFC/TTN_GPS_Tracker/Readme.md

     //#define Board_Definition "Locator2_Board_Definitions.h"
     //#define Board_Definition "Custom_Board_Definitions.h"

-You can use the TTN\_GPS\_TRACKER program for other Arduino hardware setups, but you will need to edit the Custom\_Board\_Definitions.h file to match your pin connections and then  #include it.
+You can use the TTN\_GPS\_TRACKER program for other Arduino hardware setups (i.e. not a Tracker board) but you will need to edit the Custom\_Board\_Definitions.h file to match your own boards pin connections and then #include it as described above.

 Some parameters are set with constant definitions.
 For example from GPS section of the All\_Configuration file.